corymsmith/react-native-icons/README.md

 ## Notes

 - You only need to include the icon font files you want to use
+- Icon style must set a width and height, or the icon will not be visible

 ## Example of icons